Dedicated to achieving universal service.

 Supporting healthcare facilities in bringing medical care to rural areas

-In response to the COVID-19 pandemic, Congress created multiple temporary programs to help people stay connected during this disruptive period.
-The FCC designated USAC to administer these programs.
+In response to the COVID-19 pandemic, Congress created multiple programs to help people stay connected during and beyond this disruptive period.
+The FCC designated USAC to administer these programs and funds.

-Beginning in April 2021, the EBB Program helps low-income households afford broadband services and connected internet devices during the pandemic.
-The Program provides a discount of up to $50 per month for broadband services for eligible consumers.
+Beginning in December 2021, the Affordable Connectivity Program (ACP) helps low-income households afford broadband services and internet-connected devices during the pandemic.
+The Program provides a discount of up to $30 per month for broadband services for eligible consumers.
 Qualifying Tribal lands can receive enhanced support of up to $75 per month.
 It also provides a one-time device discount of up to $100 for a laptop, desktop computer, or tablet purchased through a participating provider and requires a consumer co-payment of more than $10 and less than $50.

 Participants can receive these discounts in addition to the Lifeline benefit.